-Poster Notes: This poster was produced during War Communism, a period of emergency economic policies initiated by the Bolsheviks during the Russian Civil War.
-The term also refers to the period when the Bolsheviks were consolidating their power across Russia.
+Poster Notes: This poster's message is aimed at the countryside population and was produced during War Communism, a period of emergency economic policies initiated by the Bolsheviks during the Russian Civil War.
 War Communism lasted from 1918 until early 1921.
-There was large-scale expropriation of private enterprise, nationalization of industry and seizure of private grain reserves and accompanying foodstuffs.
-Ultimately, this policy was detrimental to the post-Civil War economy of the Soviet Union.
+In that period there was large-scale expropriation of private enterprise, nationalization of industry and seizure of private grain reserves and foodstuffs.
+Ultimately, the policy was detrimental to the post-Civil War economy of the Soviet Union.

 Media Size: 28.5x19.5

 Printer: Umid Lithography Partnership, [Kazan]